CognitiveCanvas/CognitiveCanvas-Container/README.md

 npm start
 ```

-The CognitiveCanvas webapp should be access at port 8080 of local host.
+The CognitiveCanvas webapp should be accessible at port 8080 of local host.

 ## Deployment